Testausserveri/torimies-rs/README.md

 ### Setting up the database

 Before starting the bot you must setup the sqlite-database.
-This can be done with the `sqlx-cli` tool, which is used in these instructions.
+This can be done with the `diesel` tool, which is used in these instructions.

-`sqlx-cli` can be installed using `cargo install sqlx-cli`.
+`diesel` can be installed using `cargo install diesel_cli`.

-After installing the `sqlx-cli` tool the `reset_db.sh` script can be run to automatically set up the database, deleting any existing database.
+After installing the `diesel` tool the `reset_db.sh` script can be run to automatically set up the database, deleting any existing database.

 The binary builds include a pre-initialized database.

+#### For databases setup before diesel-migration

+If you have a database with pre-existing data, the `diesel` tool wont be able to apply the migrations.

+In order to run the migrations I've written a simple script that temporarily gets rid of the `initial_migration` and then runs the migrations.

+See `sqlx_migrate.sh`

 ### Running torimies-rs